Oyekunle-Mark/blog/content/posts/3d-printing-progress.md

 This print is the most complex thing I have had to design till date.
 It presents a number of interesting challenges:
 1. The speaker stands cannot be printed once and would have to be split into many parts.
 2. I had never designed any part that had joints.
 3. Designing such a piece - that does not qualify as simplistic - was challenging for a 3D modelling beginner.
+I am a 3D modelling beginer :)

 I was able to produce a functional design that used [dovetail joints](https://en.wikipedia.org/wiki/Dovetail_joint) to join the parts.
-Here is an image of the parts all printed:
+Here is an image of the parts of a single stand:

 ![](https://i.imgur.com/YoQvH43.jpeg)